gdz11/lab5/README.md

 3. Add validation for matching passwords (in password and repeat password field)

-4. Create user subscription component using template drive forms with following fields:
-Name: Name - mandatory, text, min 2 characters, only letters allowed
-Email: mandatory, text, valid email format

-5. Add submit button to subscription form, button should be disabled when form is invalid.
-All invali fields should be marked red with appropriate error messages.
+4. Add submit button to registration form, button should be disabled when form is invalid.